YaoSunHello/Macro-Factor-Pricing-Engine/README.md

 The first implementation pass is complete.
 The repository now contains a small Python package under `src/macro_factor_pricing_engine` with:

-- a UK-retail UCITS/LSE-listed asset-class universe for research scope, with every instrument still unapproved for allocation;
+- a UK-retail UCITS/LSE-listed asset-class universe for research scope;
 - two-axis macro regime definitions: macro state plus causal mechanism;
-- state-level macro profiles and a heuristic monthly transition matrix for the four structural macro quadrants;
+- state-level macro profiles and a heuristic quarterly transition matrix for the four structural macro quadrants;
 - a policy module that records strategy governance, review triggers, risk controls, and human-input confirmation rules;
 - a strategic overall-portfolio benchmark module with horizon-specific neutral SAA blends for `10y`, `5y`, `1y`, and `1q`;
 - a structured Treasury strategy policy module derived from `TreasuryPolicy.md`;
-- a rates-only end-to-end analysis loop that runs from committed snapshot data to a pending recommendation;
-- a Phase 1 read-only local web dashboard backed by `GET /api/state`;
-- a broker API setup registry that validates environment-variable readiness for Trading 212, Interactive Brokers, Robinhood, IG Group, Capital.com, and Plus500;
-- a focused unit test suite for the universe, regime, and policy records.

-The system is not tradeable yet.
-Asset classes are approved as categories, but no ticker can receive a paper or live allocation until its `approved_for_allocation` flag is explicitly reviewed and switched on.

-Broker API setup is credential plumbing only.
-It does not create live broker clients, open sessions, or submit orders.

 ## Project Structure